bagder/uncurled/intro/resources.md

 You find details about the author of this book, Daniel, on [his site](https://daniel.haxx.se).

-The contents of this book is maintained and updated in [its git repository](https://github.com/bagder/uncurled) hosted on GitHub.
+The content in this book is maintained and updated in [its git repository](https://github.com/bagder/uncurled) hosted on GitHub.

 The canonical URL for this book is `https://un.curl.dev`.
 The book is rendered